BranniganLab/blobulator/README.md

 If you get an error installing pycairo, try ```conda install pycairo``` and retry the above.

 ### Running through an internet browser:
-Note: this option is identical to the website version, but may run faster:
+Note: this option is identical to the website version, but is hosted on your local machine:
 ```
-cd [local_path_to_repository]/website
+cd [path_to_repository]/website
 python3 blobulation.py
 ```
 If a browser doesn't open automatically, copy the url from the terminal into a browser.

-### Scripting:
-[**Work in progress**]

-Sample scripts can be found in the examples directory.

-A sample "hello world" is as follows:
+### Scripting - Hello, World:

 ```
     import blobulator